Estate Planning – Living Trusts

 What are the advantage and disadvantages of a Living Trust?

-Living trusts have become popular for two primary reasons.
+Living trusts are popular for two main reasons.
 First, it is possible to avoid probate for assets held in a living trust.
 Before deciding whether it is worthwhile to adopt an estate plan that will avoid probate, you should visit with an attorney to learn about the costs and requirements of probate in South Dakota.
-Probate procedures in some states are significantly more costly than in South Dakota.
+Probate procedures in some states are significantly more expensive than in South Dakota.